google/marl/README.md

 Marl supports Windows, macOS, Linux, Fuchsia and Android (arm, aarch64, ppc64 (ELFv2), x86 and x64).

-Marl has no dependencies on other libraries (with exception on googletest for building the optional unit tests).
+Marl has no dependencies on other libraries (with an exception on googletest for building the optional unit tests).

 Marl is in early development and will have breaking API changes.